Why Listing Photos Cannot Fix an Unprepared Home in Niceville or Shalimar

 The One Thing Most Sellers Miss

-Do this prep the day before — not the morning of.
+Do this prep the day before.
+Not the morning of.

-Questions Most Sellers Ask
+Questions Sellers Ask

 Why does my agent's photographer matter?